tomtzook/frc-learn-docs/devices/encoders.md

 #### Operation Mode: Relative

 The device will report us with motions of the shaft, but not its absolute position.
 The information provided is not persistent and will reset through power-cycles.
 The zero position for relative sensors is their power-up state.
 There is no absolute zero, it is just what state we are when we power up.

-Because the encoder is mounted on the shaft, which is the arm's axis of motion (the arm rotates around this shaft), we get that when we move the shaft, both the arm moves and the encoder measures it.
-Depending on how the sensor is mounted, we'll see the angles measured differently.
-Since it reports position changes, we'll get quadrature pulses as the shaft rotates.
-Because the sensor only reports changes in position and not exact position, theoractically, there is no limit to the sensor values.
-In reality this value is limited by memory sizes.

 The sensor has 2048 Pulses Per Revolution.
 So if the sensor reads a full revolution of 360 degrees, it would have sent 2048 pulses.
 Of course, even after a full rotation, we'll continue getting pulses, so the count of pulses isn't limited to 2048.
 A single pulse is sent for a change of `360/2048 = 0.175` degrees.
 So we can detect such a small change.

-When the sensor reads clockwise rotations it sends the pulse on pin `A` first, and then sends a pulse on pin `B`.
-This means that if we get a pulse on pin `A` first, we know that we are rotating clockwise.
-The reverse thing occurs for counter clockwise rotation.
-So we know the motion direction.
-The speed of rotation can be calculated by measuring the time between two pulses on pin `A` or on pin `B`.
-We know that a pulse is sent for every `0.175` degrees.
-So for two pulses, the speed is `0.175/time between pulses`.

 To read the encoder in this mode, we need to connect the sensor to two digital input pins, one for channel A and another channel B. We can use the `Encoder` class to read from it.
 It is based on the `Counter`, which is capable of counting pulses and their length.
 ```java